 Suppose you’re involved in web development and search engine optimization, then chances are you have stumbled over noopener, noreferrer, or nofollow terms.
 What’s noopener noreferrer and nofollow?
-In today’s post, we will explain them and implications on search engine optimization and security.
+In today’s post, we will explain them and their implications on search engine optimization and security.

-The difference in “noopener”, “noreferrer” and “nofollow”
+The difference between “noopener”, “noreferrer” and “nofollow”

 Rel=nofollow: Tag rel=nofollow can be used for indicating neither publisher of a page to an original author will be endorsing this link & neither referred document link will be included only for the commercial purpose between the users of both the pages.
 Tag is invented by Google itself and the microformats community has further standardized it.
-The intention was when “nofollow” link will not pass on the PageRank; spammers will quit posting any spam on the blogs.
+The intention was when the “nofollow” link will not pass on the PageRank; spammers will quit posting any spam on the blogs.
 Well, it didn’t happen, and rel=nofollow continues.
-Many blogs ended up by adding rel=nofollow on their comment links.
+Many blogs ended up adding rel=nofollow on their comment links.

 Rel=noreferrer: The rel=noreferrer tag indicates that no referrer information will be leaked on a link.
 This mainly specifies the browser not passing the HTTP referrer header in case a person clicks on a hyperlink.
 The clear discussion in StackExchange suggests the same.
 Further, when I found the discussion, people stated how it will not affect SEO.